aadittambe/ai2html/README.md

 ## 📚 Act 1: Hello, assets!
 This GitHub repository will include all the code files that you will need to walkthrough.
 Here you find:
-- ai2html script (which can also be found [here](https://raw.githubusercontent.com/newsdev/ai2html/master/ai2html.js))
+- `ai2html.js` script (which can also be found [here](https://raw.githubusercontent.com/newsdev/ai2html/master/ai2html.js))
-- a .ai file with a graphic that's ready to be exported
+- a `.ai` file with a graphic that's ready to be exported
-- an ai2html-config.json file
+- an `ai2html-config.json` file
-- a JavaScript resizer function
+- a JavaScript resizer function, `resizer_script.html`

 ## 👀 Act 2: Hello, ai2html script!
-Before we get started with out graphic, we need to tell Illustrator what ai2html means, and what we expect it to do.
-To achieve this, we are going to feed Illustrator the [ai2html](assets/ai2html.js) script, which is developed by the New York Times.
+Before we get started with our graphic, we need to tell Illustrator what ai2html means, and how we want it to execute our commands.
+To accomplish this, we are going to feed Illustrator the [ai2html](assets/ai2html.js) file, which consists of a script developed by the New York Times.

-Download [this](assets/ai2html.js) script, and the Times recommends saving it in the Illustrator folder, where other scripts are located.
+Download [this](assets/ai2html.js) script.
+It is recommended that you save it in the Illustrator folder, where other scripts are located.

 For instance, if you are running Adobe Illustrator CC 2014, the path would be:
 ```bash